Interstate 16: 2000s

+2020s

 On July 15, 2021, a truck, with its dump trailer raised, struck the overpass bridge of SR 86 near exit 78, causing the bridge deck to shift 6 feet.
 While no injuries were reported, the resulting damage prompted GDOT to close both directions of I-16 from exit 71 to exit 78 while the damaged bridge was being demolished.
 Both directions of I-16 were reopened within 48 hours of the incident.
 The reconstructed overpass was opened to traffic in late July 2022.
+Due to this, people had to take detours up to 10 minutes longer than the normal route through the towns of Adrian and Soperton.

 Future

 I-95 interchange

 Due to high congestion during rush hour in Savannah and many deadly car accidents, the Georgia Department of Transportation (GDOT) has undertaken a new construction project at the interchange of I-95 and I-16 (exit 157 on I-16), along with other I-16 improvements.
-The project includes:
+The project, dubbed as the 16@95 Improvement Projects, includes: